MoldyMacaroniX/gd-website/src/posts/import-pixel-art-in-gd.md

 * The allowed use of using this tool in rated levels has yet to be publicly decided, so please keep that in mind when using this program.
 * Do not use big images.
 All images should be compressed down to their most basic dimensions.
-* This is tool is made for pixel art, not anything detailed.
+* This tool is made for pixel art, not anything detailed.
 * If you are worried about save file corruption, it is a good idea to backup your data prior to using this program.

 If you have any questions, the [GitHub repository](https://github.com/GDColon/GD-Pixel-Art) might be of use.